neelsg/lithium/docs/parser.md

 - `import {label} {path}` This indicates an external package that needs to be imported
 - `func {label}` This indicates the start of a new function
-- `funcpub {label}` This indicates the start of a new function that is publicly accessible from other packages
+- `funcp {label}` This indicates the start of a new function that is publicly accessible from other packages
 - `label {label}` This indicates a new local label within a given function
 - `jump {label}` This is a jump command to a given local label.
 This cannot be used to jump outside of the current function
-- `var {type} {number}` This defines a variable as a given type.
-The number is used to identify the variable and must be unique within the current function
+- `var {type} {label}` This defines a variable as a given type.
+The label is used to identify the variable and must be unique within the current function
+- `varg {type} {label}` This defines a variable as a given type in the global scope for the current package.
+The label is used to identify the variable and must be unique within the package
+- `setl {label} {value}` Set the value of a variable to a literal value
-- `set {type} {number} {value}` Set the value of a variable to a literal value
+- `setgl {label} {value}` Set the value of a global variable to a literal value
-- `push {type} {number}` Push a value of a variable onto the stack
+- `push {label}` Push a value of a variable onto the stack
+- `pushg {label}` Push a value of a global variable onto the stack
 - `pushl {type} {value}` Push a literal value onto the stack
-- `pop {type} {number}` Pop a value off the stack into a variable
+- `pop {label}` Pop a value off the stack into a variable
+- `popg {label}` Pop a value off the stack into a global variable
 - `call {label}` Call a function
+- `calli {label}` Call a function from a different package
 - `ret` Return to the previous function
 - `add {type}` Add the last two items from the stack assuming that they are of the given type.
 Pop the numbers from the stack and push the result onto the stack
-- `sub {type}` Subtract the last items on the stack from the second last from the stack assuming that they are of the given type.
+- `sub {type}` Subtract the last item on the stack from the second last from the stack assuming that they are of the given type.
 Pop the numbers from the stack and push the result onto the stack
 - `mul {type}` Multiply the last two items from the stack assuming that they are of the given type.
+Pop the numbers from the stack and push the result onto the stack
+- `div {type}` Divide the second last item on the stack by the last from the stack assuming that they are of the given type.
 Pop the numbers from the stack and push the result onto the stack

 ## Types